CloudMile/kubernetes-lab-basic/lab-01.md

 Output

 ```
-😄  minikube v1.0.1 on darwin (amd64)
+😄  minikube v1.7.2 on Darwin 10.12.6
-🤹  Downloading Kubernetes v1.14.1 images in the background ...
-💡  Tip: Use 'minikube start -p <name>' to create a new cluster, or 'minikube delete' to delete this one.
+✨  Using the virtualbox driver based on user configuration
-🔄  Restarting existing virtualbox VM for "minikube" ...
+🔥  Creating virtualbox VM (CPUs=2, Memory=2000MB, Disk=20000MB) ...
-⌛  Waiting for SSH access ...
-📶  "minikube" IP address is 192.168.99.100
-🐳  Configuring Docker as the container runtime ...
-🐳  Version of container runtime is 18.06.3-ce
-⌛  Waiting for image downloads to complete ...
-✨  Preparing Kubernetes environment ...
+🐳  Preparing Kubernetes v1.17.2 on Docker 19.03.5 ...
-🚜  Pulling images required by Kubernetes v1.14.1 ...
-🔄  Relaunching Kubernetes v1.14.1 using kubeadm ...
+🚀  Launching Kubernetes ...
+🌟  Enabling addons: default-storageclass, storage-provisioner
-⌛  Waiting for pods: apiserver proxy etcd scheduler controller dns
+⌛  Waiting for cluster to come online ...
-📯  Updating kube-proxy configuration ...
-🤔  Verifying component health ......
-💗  kubectl is now configured to use "minikube"
+🏄  Done! kubectl is now configured to use "minikube"
-🏄  Done!
-Thank you for using minikube!
 ```

 ## Show Minikube status